cisco-open/DeepVision/README.md

 ### RecallM
 [RecallM](./recallm/) provides a system capable of natural language analytics by supplementing Large Language Models with an updatable, persistent memory mechanism.
 Click [here](./recallm/) for more details.

+### VQPy
+[VQPy](./videoquery/) VQPy is an object-oriented video analytics language that enables users to modularly express and compose video queries.
+Click [here](./videoquery/) for more details.

 ### Documentation

 Detailed documentation can be found [here](docs/index.md).